monowai/mondrian/README.md

 `L x1 y1 x2 y2`

-Should create a new lineData from (x1,y1) to (x2,y2).
+Should create a new line from (x1,y1) to (x2,y2).
 Currently only
                 horizontal or vertical lines are supported.
 Horizontal and vertical lines will be drawn using the 'x' character.

 `R x1 y1 x2 y2`

-Should create a new rectangleData, whose upper left corner is (x1,y1) and
+Should create a new rectangle, whose upper left corner is (x1,y1) and
                 lower right corner is (x2,y2).
 Horizontal and vertical lines will be drawn using the 'x' character.